-- The terms "permanent home", "personal and economic relations" (or "centre of vital interests") and "habitual abode" are not defined in any of New Zealand's DTAs. - 258.
-The "general definitions" article of New Zealand's DTAs typically provides that in applying the DTA, "unless the context otherwise requires", any term not defined in the DTA has the meaning which it has under the laws of that State relating to the taxes to which the DTA applies. - 259.
+- 239. The terms "permanent home", "personal and economic relations" (or "centre of vital interests") and "habitual abode" are not defined in any of New Zealand's DTAs. - 240.
+The "general definitions" article of New Zealand's DTAs typically provides that in applying the DTA, "unless the context otherwise requires", any term not defined in the DTA has the meaning which it has under the laws of that State relating to the taxes to which the DTA applies. - 241.
 The OECD commentary on art 3 (the "General definitions" article) of the OECD Model Convention states that the paragraph of the article concerning undefined terms was amended in 1995 to conform more closely to the general understanding of member States.
 The commentary notes that for the purposes of this paragraph of the article, the meaning of any undefined term may be ascertained by reference to the meaning it has for the purposes of any relevant provision of the domestic law (whether a tax law or not) of a Contracting State.
-This means that the meaning of an undefined term in a DTA may be ascertained by reference to domestic laws generally, not just tax laws (though any tax law meaning will prevail). - 260.
+This means that the meaning of an undefined term in a DTA may be ascertained by reference to domestic laws generally, not just tax laws (though any tax law meaning will prevail). - 242.
 But, as noted, reference to any meaning that those terms may have under domestic law is only relevant if the context does not require otherwise.
-One of the general rules of treaty interpretation in art 31 of the Vienna Convention on the Law of Treaties8, which New Zealand has ratified, is that a special meaning
+One of the general rules of treaty interpretation in art 31 of the Vienna Convention on the Law of Treaties, which New Zealand has ratified, is that a special meaning shall be given to a term if it is established that the parties so intended (para [4] of art 31).

-$^{^{8}}$ Vienna Convention on the Law of Treaties 1155 UNTS 331 (opened for signature 23 May 1969, ratified by New Zealand on 4 August 1971).
+&lt;sup>7 Vienna Convention on the Law of Treaties 1155 UNTS 331 (opened for signature 23 May 1969, ratified by New Zealand on 4 August 1971).

-- shall be given to a term if it is established that the parties so intended (para [4] of art 31). - 261.
-If a DTA between New Zealand and another country uses the wording of a particular article in the OECD Model Convention (or very similar wording), the Commissioner considers that it can be inferred that the OECD commentary on that article reflects the meaning the parties intended to be given to any undefined terms in that article.
+- 243. If a DTA between New Zealand and another country uses the wording of a particular article in the OECD Model Convention (or very similar wording), the Commissioner considers that it can be inferred that the OECD commentary on that article reflects the meaning the parties intended to be given to any undefined terms in that article.
 The Commissioner considers that in such circumstances the OECD commentary will be a significant aid to interpreting the relevant undefined terms.
-In such a case, the Commissioner considers that the context requires that the undefined term not simply be regarded as having the meaning (if any) that it has under domestic law which is the default position under the "general definitions" article. - 262.
+In such a case, the Commissioner considers that the context requires that the undefined term not simply be regarded as having the meaning (if any) that it has under domestic law - which is the default position under the "general definitions" article. - 244.
 The OECD commentary on the residence article gives guidance on the meanings to be given to the above undefined terms ("permanent home", "personal and economic relations" (or "centre of vital interests") and "habitual abode").
 New Zealand's DTAs generally follow, or closely follow, the wording in the OECD Model Convention.
 Therefore, the Commissioner considers that the OECD commentary on those terms will be a significant aid to interpreting their meaning, and any case law (New Zealand or foreign) that considers the meaning of the undefined term in a DTA context should also be considered.